Brickwork and Parging

 “Happiness does not come from doing easy work but from the afterglow of satisfaction that comes after the achievement of a difficult task that demanded our best.” – Theodore Isaac Rubin

 The more things change, the more they need to stay the same.
 Too often we see modern materials such as cement used to repoint Victorian, Edwardian and Georgian brick facades.
 Period properties were built so that the building could breathe, moisture would be absorbed into its fabric and that moisture would naturally dry out again.
 This is possibly the most significant element to maintaining the ‘health’ of the wall and enhancing the appearance.
-The correct repointing can assist in waterproofing and stabilizing the walls of the structure, extending the life of the wall and the individual stones and enhancing the visual qualities of brick walls.
+The correct repointing can assist in waterproofing and stabilizing the walls of the structure, which can extend the life of the wall and the individual stones and enhance the visual qualities of brick walls.
 The importance of this cannot be over-emphasized.
-Incorrect pointing can seriously reduce the performance of a wall and by implication a building.
+Incorrect pointing can seriously reduce the performance of a wall and, by implication, a building.
 Water can become trapped behind dense mortar and not evaporate, and this poor work can result in physical damage to the stone and brick.

 When a brick building’s use changes, it is often subjected to things like infilling, extensions, and the formation of doors, windows and similar openings.
 In some cases, these buildings will undergo a complete renovation, or parts will be demolished and rebuilt.
 In the wrong hands, though, such extensive work can take a toll on even the sturdiest of structures.

 Here at GJ MacRae, we have the experience and expertise to not only renovate your property but also to restore it.
 From decaying masonry in need of repair, specialist restoration work that needs doing or alterations that need to be made to the existing structure; all are challenging tasks.
 GJ MacRae is well-equipped to complete all of them to the highest of standards.